 - When does HIPAA apply? – HIPAA applies to any organization that holds healthcare records, such from hospitals to healthcare clearinghouses.

 - Covered Entities– A Covered Entity (CE) is any organization that creates, accesses, transfers, and stores PHI.
 It is essential that they are HIPAA compliant, and non-compliance can result in severe penalties.

 - Examples of CEs – Under HIPAA, any hospital, medical practitioner, healthcare clearinghouse or billing company are considered to be CEs as they have access to PHI.

 - Are employers CEs?– Employers are not usually considered to be CEs, though they often have healthcare records for their employees.
 However, if employers engage in some schemes such as the Employee Assistance Program, they are “hybrid entities” and must be HIPAA-compliant.

-- Types of BA – BA’s essentially include any external body hired by the CE to perform a service that puts them in contact with PHI.
+- Types of BA – BA’s essentially include any external entity hired by the CE to perform a service that puts them in contact with PHI.
 This can range from management consulting to accounting.

 - Security Rule –addresses electronic PHI (ePHI).
-It outlines the administrative, physical and technical safeguards needed to protect health data.
+It outlines the administrative, physical, and technical safeguards needed to protect health data.